redhat-nfvpe/kni-ipi-virt/README.md

 - `BM_BRIDGE`
 - `BM_GW_IP`
-- `BM_INTF`
 - `DNS_IP`
 - `PROV_BRIDGE`

+4. If you wish external nodes to be able to reach the services/VMs listed below, you will also need:

+- `BM_INTF`
 - `PROV_INTF`

-4. Assuming steps above have been completed, the individual DNS, DCHP and VM bash scripts can be utilized alone to make use of their atomic functionality.
+5. Assuming steps above have been completed, the individual DNS, DCHP and VM bash scripts can be utilized alone to make use of their atomic functionality.

 ### DNS